Taxinha/RepData_PeerAssessment2/PA2.md

 * TORNADO is the Weather Event with the biggest impact on the US Population Health
 * FLOOD is the Weather Event with biggest Economical impact on the Properties
 * DROUGHT is the Weather Event with biggest Economical impact on the Crop
+* FLOOD and HURRICANE are the Weather Events with biggest Economical impact in the US (Property and Crop)

 [1]: https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2 "NOAA Data Source"